vijaysattigeri/jiosaavndownloader/README.md

     optional arguments:
-        -h, --help            show this help message and exit -u , --url            The URL of the song, album or playlist (default: None) -f , --file           The file containing options (default: None) -o [], --output_dir []
+        -h, --help            show this help message and exit -u , --url            The URL of the song, album, playlist or artist(default: None) -f , --file           The file containing options (default: None) -o [], --output_dir []
                               The destination directory to store the downloaded media (default: MusicLibrary)